How to Fix Apple Maps Not Working Issue on iPhone?

 Disable Compass Calibration in the iPhone’s System Services

-1. Steer to the Settings of your iPhone and select Privacy.
+1. Go to your iPhone’s Settings and choose Privacy.

 Disable Location Services in the Privacy Settings of the iPhone